mapbender/mapbender-documentation/en/installation.rst

 This page provides an overview over the different operating system installation instructions.

-Installation and update guide for Mapbender users:
+Installation and update guide for Mapbender users

 .. toctree::
    :maxdepth: 1